ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

 Each token composing any word in the first text input will be modified by those in the second and third text inputs.

 "pos_vs_neg" affects the relative influence in between the second and third text inputs.
 At 1 will only add the meaning of the second text input.
 At 0 will only subtract what is the third text input.
+This value has no use if only one of the two text inputs is used.

 "strength": This is a weighted average.
 At 1 will fully replace the target tokens.
 At 0 will have no effect.